Organising your learning

 Managing your time and getting organised is vital to your success.
 This resource will provide a general overview of how you can get organised for your studies.
-After working through this resource you can also attend the Organising your learning workshop.
+After working through this resource you can also access the information about becoming an independent learner in UniStart.

 - How many units are you studying?

 - Are you working as well as studying?

 - How are you going to plan your time to cope with study and the other priorities in your life?

 Using a personal planner is one way of getting organised.
 There are different types of planners, both paper based and electronic, that you can use to: